mi7tix/log_parser/README.md

 # log_parser

-Parse last date log and updtae html report
+Parsing log with a last date and updtae html report

 Run